Efficient presolving methods for the influence maximization problem: Computational results

 We now present the overall performance improvement of integrating the SCNA and INA into the BD algorithm in Table \ref{table: OP_LTM}.
 Detailed statistics of these results can be found in Tables 1b-8b of \cite{Chen2022}.
-From Table \ref{table: OP_LTM}, we can see that the performance of settings $\mathbf{SCNA}$ and $\mathbf{INA}$ is slightly better than setting $\mathbf{Default}$.
-Indeed, we only observe a minor improvement on the average CPU time ($\rm{T}$) and the number of solved instances ($\texttt{\#}\rm{S}$) through applying the SCNA and INA.
-This can be explained by the reasons that (i) the reduction on the sizes of networks through applying the SCNA is small (as shown in Table \ref{table: RC_LTM}); (ii) the time spent in implementing the SCNA and INA is relative large (as shown in column $\rm{PT}$ in Table \ref{table: OP_LTM}); and (iii) only isomorphic nodes with small reachability sets can be detected by the INA (as shown in column $+\Delta\rm{NNZ}$ of setting $\mathbf{INA}$ in Table \ref{table: RC_LTM}).
+From Table \ref{table: OP_LTM}, we can see that the performance of settings $\SCNA$ and $\INA$ is slightly better than setting $\Default$. \revv{Indeed, we only observe a minor improvement on the average CPU time (\Time), the number of solved instances (\sharpS), and the average relative gap of the unsolved instances (\Gap) through applying the SCNA and INA.} This can be explained by the reasons that (i) the reduction on the sizes of networks through applying the SCNA is small (as shown in Table \ref{table: RC_LTM}); (ii) the time spent in implementing the SCNA and INA is relative large (as shown in column \PTime in Table \ref{table: OP_LTM}); and (iii) only isomorphic nodes with small reachability sets can be detected by the INA (as shown in column \revv{$\DeltaRINA$ under} setting $\INA$ in Table \ref{table: RC_LTM}).
 In addition, we note from Table \ref{table: OP_LTM} that the IMPs under the LTM are \rev{generally} much easier than those under the ICM.
-In total, under the LTM, only 16 among 480 instances (3.3\%) cannot be solved by setting $\mathbf{Default}$ within the given time limit while 318 among 1440 instances (22.1\%) cannot be solved by the same setting under the ICM.
+In total, under the LTM, only 16 among 480 instances (3.3\%) cannot be solved by setting $\Default$ within the given time limit while 318 among 1440 instances (22.1\%) cannot be solved by the same setting under the ICM.